jacobdavie7/hbot/README.md

 ## Arguments
 Firewall
 ```
-web     web server use
-backup  backup server use
-home    standard home use
+home     standard home use"
-lax     lax home use - Allow all Out
+lax      lax home use - Allow all Out"
-limited limited home use - Internet Only (HTTP, HTTPS, DNS)
+limited  limited home use - Internet Only (HTTP, HTTPS, DNS)"
-secure  encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work
+secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work"
+class    extra ports for class"
 local    no internet, use when doing 1337 hax"
+web      web server use"
+backup   backup server use"
-reset   FLUSH ALL rules and ACCEPT by default !!DANGER!!
+reset    FLUSH ALL rules and ACCEPT by default !!DANGER!!"
 ```

 Timezone